seasonsolution/php-smpp/README.md

 In addition to the client, this lib also contains an encoder for converting UTF-8 text to the GSM 03.38 encoding, and a socket wrapper.
 The socket wrapper provides connection pool, IPv6 and timeout monitoring features on top of PHP's socket extension.

-This lib has changed significantly from it's first release, which required namespaces and included some worker components.
-You'll find that release at [1.0.1-namespaced](https://github.com/onlinecity/php-smpp/tree/1.0.1-namespaced)

 This lib requires the [sockets](http://www.php.net/manual/en/book.sockets.php) PHP-extension, and is not supported on Windows.
 A [windows-compatible](https://github.com/onlinecity/php-smpp/tree/windows-compatible) version is also available.

 ## Class Features